Joseph-Galante/Demons-Respite/README.md

 ## Wireframes
 Main Menu
 ![wireframe](./assets/wireframes/start-screen.png)
-- This screen transitions between the 'How to Play' screen and 'Example Room'
+- This screen transitions between the 'How to Play' screen and 'Example Room' (game play)

 How to Play
 ![wireframe](./assets/wireframes/controls-screen.png)